12 Steps to Resilience for Challenging Times

 8. Reduce your dependence on Big Pharma by making herbal medicines.
 Check out the Purple Sheep Newsletter for how-to directions for several kinds of herbal preparations.

 9. Eat a more healthy diet — high in fruits and vegetables, and quality animal protein and lower in sugar and GMOs.
 Stop eating at restaurants and fast food places and cook your food at home.
-You will consume less calories and sugar and more vitamins and antioxidants.
+You will consume fewer calories and sugar and more vitamins and antioxidants.
 And you will save money.

 11. Get organized and declutter your living space.
 Here’s the one that challenges me.
 Every day is happier when you aren’t spending valuable time looking for things that you had a few days ago.
 Invest 30 minutes a few days every week to fill a box for the thrift shop and get those useless objects out of your house.
 Keep the things that are important to you, and heave the rest.

 12. Remove from your life the relationships that cause pain, frustration and feelings of inadequacy.
 If those relationships are family members — try to reestablish them on a different footing.
 If they are friends or neighbours — invest your time in the relationships that are mutually beneficial — make new friends around a common goal and be less available to the people that use you and make you feel inadequate.
 Life is too short to dwell on painful relationships.